luiscruz/course_sustainableSE/2026/p1_measuring_software/g25_energy_compare.md

 Access to a charger is not always a given while in the midst of our doomscrolling sessions.
 When your device is low on battery, choosing the more energy-efficient platform might add extra time to keep scrolling.

 However, even if an energy source is available, the cost of energy has only been increasing over the last 5 years [^energy-prices].
-Therefore, the findings in this research may allow you to reduce the price of your energy bill as well.
+While the energy difference per session may seem negligible, scaling it across millions of daily users makes the aggregate impact substantial.
+Small per-device efficiencies, multiplied across a global user base, could represent meaningful reductions in energy demand and carbon emissions at a societal level and may allow you to reduce the price of your energy bill as well.

-If you're going to doomscroll, you might as well do it in an energy-efficient way.
+Short-form video streaming is a significant and growing contributor to internet energy consumption globally.
+So, if you're going to doomscroll, you might as well do it in an energy-efficient way.

 ## Methodology
 The aim is to quantify and compare the power consumption associated with doomscrolling.
 Therefore, we designed a comparative experiment analyzing the energy consumed by both TikTok as well as YouTube.